Equal (TV series)

-Equal is an American docuseries produced by Scout Productions, Berlanti Productions, Raintree Ventures, That's Wonderful Productions, and Warner Horizon Unscripted Television.
+Equal is an American documentary television series produced by Scout Productions, Berlanti Productions, Raintree Ventures, That's Wonderful Productions, and Warner Horizon Unscripted Television.
 The four-part series chronicles landmark events and leaders in LGBTQ history, and consists of a mixture of archival footage and scripted reenactments.
 Equal stars several actors including Samira Wiley, Jamie Clayton, and Anthony Rapp.
 The series premiered on HBO Max on October 22, 2020.

 Plot

 Episode 1

 This episode explores the rise of the Mattachine Society and the Daughters of Bilitis.

 Dale Jennings and Harry Hay were both married to women before they founded the Mattachine Society.
 Dale has twice married women.

 Kinsey Reports on sexual behavior among men is first published in 1948.
 This is widely discussed among gay men at the time due to its conclusion of high numbers having had a homosexual experience.

 Del Martin was married and divorced from a man before going on to become an activist with the Daughters of Bilitis.

 In the 1950s, gay people were prohibited from working for the US government because of Executive Order 10450; this loss of employment became known as the Lavender scare.

 ONE magazine was first published in 1953.
 Mattachine Society members sought to outlaw entrapment.
 The Ladder (magazine) was first published in 1956.
 In the 1950s, Ernestine Eckstein says, "The negro cause is widely accepted.
 The homosexual cause is not yet accepted."
 Gays and lesbians were seen as "immoral" and "sick."
 The Council on Religion and the Homosexual was set up in the 1960s to win religious support for the civil rights of gay people; Evander Smith and Herb Donaldson (lawyer) were its leaders.